El Bulli – Spherification History

 - Needs to be served immediately and cannot be stored.
 Once the sphere is removed from the sodium alginate bath, the process of jellification continues even after rinsing the sphere with water and it will convert into a compact gel ball with no magical liquid inside.

-- Jellification does not occur if the liquid acidity is high (PH<5) but this can be corrected by adding sodium citrate to the liquid to reduce the acidity level before the spherification process.
-However, sodium citrate has a sour taste as well as a salty taste so adding too much of it will change the flavor of the liquid in the sphere.
+- Jellification does not occur if the liquid acidity is high (PH<3.6) but this can be corrected by adding an alkaline ingredient such as sodium citrate to the liquid to reduce the acidity level before the spherification process (read below how).

 - The consistency of the liquid inside the sphere is made a little gummy by the addition of sodium alginate.
 The good thing is that sodium alginate has no discernable flavor so it just increases the viscosity.